 - A boon for all.
 Ever been treated in the ER even though you lacked insurance?
 A 1985 ruling required emergency rooms at any hospital participating in Medicare to provide basic treatment to everyone, insured or not.

-- Grown More than 46 million seniors are now covered by Medicare – that’s almost every American senior.
+- More than 52.6 million seniors are now covered by Medicare.
 Another 9 million disabled are also covered by Medicare.
+Enrollment is expected to reach 79 billion by 2030, according to AARP.